WyssCenter/hybrid-object-store/test/README.md

-This directory contains tests and scripts for running integration level tests using the Python client library.
+This directory contains tests and scripts for running integration level tests using the Python client library and pytest.

 ## Setup
 To get started, first get a Python virtualenv setup to run the library and test code.

 - create a virtualenv
-- Install the client library from the source repo
+- Install the client library.
+If you are just running the tests you can typically install the latest version from PYPI.
+If you are developing a new feature that requires and up-to-date version that has yet to be release, you may have to install from the git repo directly.
+Typically:

 ```
-cd client
-pip install -U .
+pip install -U hoss-client
 ```

 - Install testing deps from requirements.txt
--

 ```
 cd test
 pip install -r requirements.txt
 ```

+## Running Base Tests
+These tests assume you are running the server locally.
+Follow the server README to get the server up and running locally.
+For all tests except for S3, using the default configuration should work fine.
+Typically it is best to reset your server before running tests to ensure the search index is empty.

+To get started:

+- login as all three test accounts (admin, privileged, and user)
+- log in as the admin user
+- Generate a PAT
+- In your terminal with the virtual env activated, export and set the env var `HOSS_PAT` equal to your PAT
+- Run tests via pytest

-## Setting up a Hoo server to run S3 tests
+## Setting up a Hoss server to run S3 tests
 A Hoss server must be configured for S3 to run the S3 tests and running.

-The int tests will use the aws profile `hoss-int-test`, so you must add creds with that profile in `~/.hoss/core/aws_credentials` with the credentials for the Hoss service account.
+This means you must create an S3 bucket and associated
+AWS resources (SQS, IAM, etc) as outlined in the [Single AWS Server](https://hybrid-object-store.readthedocs.io/en/latest/installation/install-aws.html#single-aws-server) admin documentation.

+You can still run the tests locally, but you must configure your local system to have an S3 object store and namespace.

+Make sure to set your core and sync service credential files:

 ```
 [hoss-int-test]